Complete installation guide

 • In proxy mode, test one network channel message from each backend.

-• In proxy mode, test one cross-backend PM.
+• In proxy mode, test one group-local cross-backend PM.

 • In proxy mode, test one cross-backend ChatItem preview click.